 The IU Public Policy Institute is a collaborative, multidisciplinary research institute within the Indiana University School of Public and Environmental Affairs.
-The

-Institute serves as an umbrella organization for research centers affiliated with SPEA, including the Center for Urban Policy and the Environment, and the Center for Criminal Justice Research.
+The Institute serves as an umbrella organization for research centers affiliated with SPEA, including the Center for Urban Policy and the Environment, the Center for Civic Literacy and the Center for Criminal Justice Research.
 The Institute also supports the Indiana Advisory Commission on Intergovernmental Relations (IACIR).